HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## Authoring Details for small config in rendering sizing

-- As we have to do rendering tests, obviously we need to do authoring first.
-Below are details of WCM, DAM and portlets authoring.
+- As we have to do rendering tests, obviously we need to populate the setups first.
+Below are the details of WCM, DAM and portlets authoring.

 ## WCM Default Test Data - 20 pages

 ### WCM test data characteristics

-- The default test data has a WCM design library called "PerformanceTestDesign" and five content libraries named "PerformanceTestContent01" through to "PerformanceTestContent05".
+- The default test data has a WCM design library called "PerformanceTestDesign" and five content libraries named "PerformanceTestContent01" to "PerformanceTestContent05".
 - Each content library contains four levels of site areas, with four site areas per level.
 Only the 256 "leaf" site areas contain content.

 - Each leaf site area contains ten content items, for a total of 12,800 content items across the libraries.